-Cyber bullying is bullying that takes place using electronic technology – includes devices such as cell phones, computers, tablets as well as social media sites, text messages, chat and websites.
+Cyberbullying is bullying that takes place using electronic technology – including devices such as cell phones, computers, tablets as well as social media sites, text messages, chat and websites.

-And the statistics for cyber bullying are rather alarming.
-In a cyber wellness survey done in 2013, 1 in 3 secondary school students said that they had been bullied in online while 1 in 4 admitted to having bullied their peers online.
+And the statistics for cyberbullying are rather alarming.
+In a cyber wellness survey done in 2013, 1 in 3 secondary school students said that they had been bullied online while 1 in 4 admitted to having bullied their peers online.

 1 in 5 primary school students have been taunted on social media platforms.

-Cyberbullying on social media typically occurs when the bullies post embarrassing and hurtful pictures or remarks of their victims.
-They then proceed to circulate it to as many people as possibly and torment their victims.
+Cyberbullying on social media typically occurs when bullies post embarrassing and hurtful pictures or remarks about their victims.
+They then proceed to circulate it to as many people as possible and torment their victims.

 The worst part about cyberbullying is that unlike real-life bullying, the taunting is incessant with the chances of the content resurfacing online time and again.